daviebadger/books/restructuredtext/restructuredtext.rst

 rst2odt.py
 ----------

-Convert a |RST| to an ODT document:
+Convert a |RST| document to an ODT document:

 .. code:: sh